lefed/dsp/05b-python_advanced.md

 Print the first 3 key and value pairs of the dictionary:

->> REPLACE THIS WITH YOUR RESPONSE
+>> See test files under python directory

 #### Q8.
 It looks like the current dictionary is printing by first name.
 Print out the dictionary key value pairs based on alphabetical orders of the last name of the professors

->> REPLACE THIS WITH YOUR RESPONSE
+>> See test files under python directory

 Place your code in this file: [advanced_python_dict.py](python/advanced_python_dict.py)